-Psoriasis is a common skin condition that affects nearly 1% of the population.
+Psoriasis is a common skin condition that affects nearly 5% to 7% of the population.
 The tendency to develop psoriasis seems to run in families.
 Psoriasis causes considerable scaling of the skin and general skin discomfort, and it may or may not itch.
 A more important effect is the embarrassment caused by the unsightly lesions themselves.
-Unfortunately, no cure for psoriasis has yet been discovered.
-The condition can persist for years, or even for an entire lifetime.
+The condition can persist for years or even an entire lifetime.
+With proper treatment you can achieve 90-100% control of the cutaneous and arthritic issues associated with psoriasis as well as the possibility of sustained remissions.

 Sometimes, psoriasis tends to fade away by itself.
 Typically the cause is intermittent with episodes of stable lesions and occasional flares.
 Skin flares can be associated with increased stress.
 In most cases, though, a great deal of perseverance, time, and patience is needed to control the condition.
 Eruptions can come on unpredictably and then subside quickly or over a period of months.
-Even though psoriasis can resist treatment, there are many measures available to help you cope with the disease and make you more comfortable.
+There are many measures available to help you cope with the disease and make you more comfortable.

 Psoriasis seems to be caused by an overproduction of skin cells.
 Usually, it takes skin cells about four weeks to develop, move to the skin surface, and flake off.
 In people who have psoriasis; however, this cycle occurs about ten times faster than normal, causing scaling and the formation of thick patches of dry skin called plaques.
 Because of this increased cell activity, a greater network of tiny blood vessels develop in the affected area to nourish the dividing cells; this increased blood supply is responsible for the pinpoint spots of bleeding that are seen when psoriasis scales are removed by scratching.